gamechanger/dusty/docs/usage.md

  * Pull your Dusty-managed repos
  * Assemble your specs, based on active bundles, into configuration for your hosts file, nginx, and Docker Compose
- * Stops running Dusty containers
+ * Stops running Dusty containers, and removes them.
+The `-v` flag of `docker-compose rm` is used, to avoid dangling volumes
  * Sync repos from your mac to boot2docker
  * Re-create and launch your docker containers